-For other assets, an impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
+An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.

-h) Assets held for sale
+Assets held for sale h)

 Non-current assets are classified as held for sale if it is highly probable that they will be recovered primarily through sale rather than through continuing use.
 Immediately before classification as held for sale, the assets are remeasured in accordance with the Brotherhood's accounting policies.
-Thereafter, generally the assets are measured at the lower of their carrying amount and fair values less cost to sell.
+Thereafter, generally the assets are measured at the lower of their carrying amount and fair values less cost to sell and are no longer depreciated or amortised.
 Impairment losses on initial classification as held for sale and subsequent gains or losses on remeasurement are recognised in profit or loss.